dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 83. Remove Duplicates from Sorted List.md

 **Complexity Analysis**

 * Time complexity : $O(n)$.
-Because each node in the list is checked exactly once to determine if it is a duplicate or not, the total run time is $O(n)$, where nn is the number of nodes in the list.
+Because each node in the list is checked exactly once to determine if it is a duplicate or not, the total run time is $O(n)$, where $n$ is the number of nodes in the list.

 * Space complexity : $O(1)$.
 No additional space is used.